An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Main result

 \begin{fact} Minimax satisfies immunity to spoilers. \end{fact} \begin{proof} Suppose $a$ wins in $\mathbf{P}_{-b}$, so $a$'s Minimax score is minimal in $\mathbf{P}_{-b}$.
 If $a$ is the unique winner in $\mathbf{P}_{\mid \{a,b\}}$, so more voters rank $a$ above $b$ in $\mathbf{P}$ than vice versa, then $a$'s Minimax score does not increase from $\mathbf{P}_{-b}$ to $\mathbf{P}$.
 Moreover, no other alternative's Minimax score can decrease from $\mathbf{P}_{-b}$ to $\mathbf{P}$ by the definition of the Minimax score.
 Thus, $a$'s Minimax score remains minimal in $\mathbf{P}$ unless $b$ has lower Minimax score than $a$ in $\mathbf{P}$.
 But by assumption, $b\not\in Minimax(\mathbf{P})$.
 Hence $a$'s Minimax score remains minimal in $\mathbf{P}$, so $a\in Minimax(\mathbf{P})$. \end{proof}

-\begin{remark} It is important to note that the use of near immunity to spoilers in our main result (Theorem~\ref{MainThm}) could be replaced by Condorcet consistency.
+\begin{remark} It is important to note that the use of near immunity to spoilers in our main result (Theorem~\ref{MainThm}) could be replaced by Condorcet consistency (Proposition \ref{CondorcetVersion}).
 We use the framing in terms of spoilers for three reasons.
-First, near immunity to spoilers is strictly weaker than Condorcet consistency for three alternatives (while Condorcet consistency implies near immunity to spoilers on this domain, the converse implication fails, as shown by, e.g., the trivial voting method that selects all alternatives in every profile).
-Second, the framing in terms of immunity to spoilers highlights the desirability of using a Condorcet method for elections with three alternatives, such as the top-three elections advocated in \citealt{Foley2024}, since mitigating spoiler effects is a significant benefit.
-Third, looking ahead to profiles with more than three alternatives (Section \ref{BeyondThree}), Condorcet consistency does not imply near immunity to spoilers for more than three alternatives, and in fact Minimax is quite distinctive in satisfying the axiom for any number of alternatives (see Table \ref{AxFig}).\end{remark}
+First, near immunity to spoilers is strictly weaker than Condorcet consistency for three alternatives (while Condorcet consistency implies near immunity to spoilers on this domain, the converse implication fails, as shown by, e.g., the trivial voting method that selects all alternatives in every profile or by the Weighted Covering method mentioned above).
+Second, the framing in terms of immunity to spoilers highlights the desirability of using Minimax for elections with three alternatives, such as the top-three elections advocated in \citealt{Foley2024}, since mitigating spoiler effects is a significant benefit.
+Third, looking ahead to profiles with more than three alternatives (Section \ref{BeyondThree}), Condorcet consistency does not imply near immunity to spoilers for more than three alternatives, and Minimax is one of the rare voting methods (along with Split Cycle) satisfying the axiom for any number of alternatives (see Table \ref{AxFig}).\end{remark}

 In addition to the substantive axioms of positive involvement and immunity to spoilers, we will use two relatively uncontroversial axioms for our proof.
 Where $\mathbf{P}$ and $\mathbf{P}'$ are profiles with $V(\mathbf{P})\cap V(\mathbf{P}')=\varnothing$, $\mathbf{P}+\mathbf{P}'$ is the combined profile with $V(\mathbf{P}+\mathbf{P}')=V(\mathbf{P})\cup V(\mathbf{P}')$.
 Let $2\mathbf{P}$ be $\mathbf{P}+\mathbf{P}'$ where $\mathbf{P}'$ is a copy of $\mathbf{P}$ with a disjoint set of voters.\footnote{Assume a well-ordering $\leqslant$ of $\mathcal{V}$ and pick the first $|V(\mathbf{P})|$-many voters according to $\leqslant$ that do not belong to $V(\mathbf{P})$.
 For $n>2$, let $n\mathbf{P}=(n-1)\mathbf{P}+\mathbf{P}'$ where $\mathbf{P}'$ is a copy of $\mathbf{P}$ with a set of voters disjoint from that of $(n-1)\mathbf{P}$.}